united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

 Follow these steps to access the Kafka Broker outside the cluster:

-1. Access your instance via SSh
+1. Access your instance via SSH
 2. Execute this command:

    ```bash